'I must have flowers, always, and always.'

 ― Claude Monet

-inspired by my grandmother's garden, each botanical print is a homage to the carefully tended and lush blooms I grew up surrounded by.
+inspired by her grandmother's garden, each botanical print is a homage to the carefully tended and lush blooms she grew up surrounded by.

-I have distinct memories as a child gathering flowers, bark & other flora to create 'potions'. one potion in particular had marigolds, and I remember the water turning color. in adulthood, I have learned the science behind what I was doing and the fascinating and unpredictability of natural dyeing.
+Mallorey, artist & owner of planted pigments, has distinct memories of gathering flowers, bark & other flora to create 'potions' as a child. one potion in particular had marigolds, and as she watched the water turn color, she was in awe. in adulthood, she has learned the science behind what was transpiring and the fascinating and unpredictability of natural dyeing.

-since graduating art school, I was in search of a printmaking technique that didn't require use of a professional studio. experiments with wood block printing lead me to linoleum.
-I hand print each scarf using environmentally friendly inks which require no chemicals during the process.
+since graduating art school in 2015, she was in search of a printmaking technique that didn't require use of a professional studio. experiments with wood block printing lead to linoleum. she hand prints each scarf using environmentally friendly inks which require no chemicals during the process, combining her love of flowers, hand-crafting, experimentation and discovery.